bvr/bvr.github.io/_posts/2023-01-16-doc-comments.md

  1. It is easier to come back to the methods and get idea what it does
  2. Tools like Visual Studio will help you with parameters
- 3. When there is variants of parameters, you can document difference between them
+ 3. When there are variants of parameters, you can document difference between them
  4. It is possible to generate nice documentation with tools like [Sandcastle][3]

 Summary of all XML tags to use can be found in [Annex D of C# specification][4].